juju/charm/internal/test-charm-repo/bundle/openstack/README.md

 Niggles
 -------

-The neutron-gateway application requires a application unit with two network interfaces to provide full functionality; this part of OpenStack provides L3 routing between tenant networks and the rest of the world.
+The neutron-gateway application requires an application unit with two network interfaces to provide full functionality; this part of OpenStack provides L3 routing between tenant networks and the rest of the world.
 Its possible todo this when testing on OpenStack by adding a second network interface to the neutron-gateway application:

     nova interface-attach --net-id <UUID for network>  <UUID of instance>
     juju set neutron-gateway ext-port=eth1